digideskio/puppet-rirs/README.md

-This example can also be a big performance hit to your first Puppet run since it has to create many hundreds of resources on the first run - the bigger the country the bigger the impact could end up beign
+This example can also be a big performance hit to your first Puppet run since it has to create many hundreds of resources on the first run - the bigger the country the bigger the impact could end up being.

 ### Usage in Puppet ERB Templates